-- 😚 The if statement is executable if at least one guard is executable. - If more than one guard is executable, than selected non-deterministically. - If none of the guard statements is executable, the if statement blocks until at least one of them can be selected. - Any type of basic or compound statement can be used as a guard.
+- The if statement is executable if at least one guard is executable. - If more than one guard is executable, than selected non-deterministically. - If none of the guard statements is executable, the if statement would be blocked until at least one of them can be selected. - Any type of basic or compound statement can be used as a guard.